laideybug/microarray-biclustering/README.md

 The data is presented as a 56 x 12,625 matrix found in *data.txt*.
 The rows represent the patients grouped together by their classification, while the columns represent their corresponding gene expression levels.

-This experiment is an unsupervised machine learning task in that the Epiphany cores are unaware of the ground truth of the classification of each patient.
-The ultimate aim, however, is to group patients with similar genetic information into *clusters*.
+This experiment is an unsupervised machine learning task in that the Epiphany cores (eCores) are unaware of the ground truth of the classification of each patient.
+The ultimate aim, however, is for the eCores to learn the  group patients with similar genetic information into *clusters*.
 Once the process is completed, different coloured markers are applied to each subject for identification and evaluation on the plotted graph.

-This algorithm is a decentralised online algorithm in that the Epiphany cores are exposed to each column of the cancer data matrix once in a streaming manner.
+This algorithm is a decentralised online algorithm in that the eCores are exposed to each column of the cancer data matrix once in a streaming manner.

 ### Project structure ###